Stock market today: Wall Street claws back some of its losses from a weak week

 “Today, the absence of glaring household or corporate balance sheet vulnerabilities means Fed easing should be enough to prevent recession, and should provide investors some optimism for the future of the market,” suggests Seema Shah, chief global strategist at Principal Asset Management.

-On Wall Street, Apple's stock dipped 1.5% ahead of an event later in the day where it's expected unveil its latest iPhone model, the 16.
+On Wall Street, Apple's stock fell 1.3% as the company held an event unveiling its latest iPhone model, the 16.
 It's the first model to be tailored specifically for artificial intelligence, with expected improvements to its often dim-witted virtual assistant, Siri.

 Trading in Big Lots was halted after the discount retailer filed for Chapter 11 bankruptcy protection and said it plans to sell its assets and ongoing business operations to private equity firm Nexus Capital Management.